-If you have heard of Johnny Marzetti Casserole, a delicious ground beef recipe, you are definitely from the Midwestern USA.
+If you have heard of the Johnny Marzetti Casserole, a delicious pasta and ground beef casserole, you are definitely from the Midwestern USA.
+I love my Sour Cream Ground Beef Noodle Casserole, and this recipe also uses ground beef in a casserole, so it’s definitely a winner for dinner!

 On a side note, Marzetti’s restaurant is now closed (it has been since 1972), but the name lived on with a line of salad dressings in the States!
 Who knew?